CBD Oil for Morning Sickness: Is It Safe & Effective?

 On the other hand, THC (tetrahydrocannabinol) is a naturally occurring compound found in marijuana that gives you a feeling of being high.
 Both CBD and THC are approved to treat certain medical conditions, but there is still no evidence that they can be used for morning sickness during pregnancy.

-Speaking about safety, CBD is a better option for pregnant women as it is non-addictive, non-psychoactive, and doesn’t give severe side effects.
+Regarding safety, CBD is a better option for pregnant women as it is non-addictive, non-psychoactive, and doesn’t have severe side effects.
 The effects of THC might not be a safe option for pregnant women as there’s not enough research to recommend it as an alternative treatment.
 Besides, pregnant women should avoid all intoxicating substances while they’re carrying a child.

 CBD Dosage: How Much Should You Take for Morning Sickness

 CBD dosage doesn’t follow a one-size-fits-all idea.
 Doses can vary from one person to another.
 Some people can feel the effects on the lowest dose, while others need higher amounts of CBD before they can feel the results.
 Women who experience morning sickness can take a low dose of 1 to 5mg for every 10 pounds.
 Monitor the effects and determine if there is a need for an increase or decrease in dosage.

 There are a few ways to take CBD for morning sickness: